An Easy Way to Save Money: Shop at Costco

 The “Green” of Costco – Organic and Environmentally Friendly Offerings

-As I mentioned earlier there are a few reasons why shopping at Costco is good for the environment.
+As I mentioned earlier, there are a few reasons why shopping at Costco is good for the environment.
 First of all, buying bulk items typically means reduced amounts of packaging.
-Although this hasn’t held true for some items, usually you are buying much bigger amounts of an item so less packing material is needed.
+Although this hasn’t held for some items, you usually buy more significant amounts of an item so less packing material is needed.

-Secondly, Costco offers quite a large variety of natural, fair trade and organic items.
-A good example is their house brand of chocolate chips which they sell for the price of $6.99 for 3.5 pounds.
+Secondly, Costco offers quite a large variety of natural, fair trade, and organic items.
+A good example is their house brand (Kirkland) of chocolate chips which they sell for $6.99 for 3.5 pounds.
 These chocolate chips contain fair trade cocoa and do not have any preservatives.
 They are delicious and much better quality than the comparable Nestle chips.
-(Although Costco also sells Nestle as well)
+(Although Costco occasionally sells Nestle as well)

 |Cost of Organic Rice Milk At Costco|

 Here is another example of the savings you can garner by shopping at Costco: If you purchase Organic Rice Milk at a regular grocery store, you might pay about 8-15 cents per ounce.
 As you can see below, you will pay less than 4 cents per ounce ($1.14/quart – – on quart = 32 ounces) at Costco.
-Yes, you do have to buy 12 quarts at a time, but with something like rice milk, you can definitely store it very easily and it lasts a long time.
+Yes, you do have to buy 12 quarts at a time, but with something like rice milk, you can store it easily and it lasts a long time.
 I should mention that Kirkland is the house brand of Costco.
-Most of the time Kirkland products are of very good quality and typically much cheaper than their name brand counterparts.
+Kirkland products are usually of very good quality and typically much cheaper than their name-brand counterparts.

 As I stated, there are many organic foods at Costco.
-I am excited to see Costco adding more and more of these kinds of items because when they do, their buying power has strong effects in the consumer ecosystem.
-They purchase huge amounts of these things from suppliers and that helps stabilize the market and reduce the prices for everyone.
+I am excited to see Costco adding more and more of these kinds of items because when they do, their buying power has potent effects in the consumer ecosystem.
+They purchase huge amounts of these things from suppliers, which helps stabilize the market and reduce the prices for everyone.

 – Whole and 2% Milk